charter for nightlife without discrimination

 HANDLING

-Together we must ensure the best possible handling of discrimination.
-Should a guest in the nightlife experience discrimination, the right processes must be in place to handle the situation, ensuring that the guest is heard, seen and taken seriously.
-Experience must then be collected to avoid similar situations in the future.
+Together, we must ensure that if a guest in the nightlife experiences discrimination, there should be appropriate processes in place to handle the situation, ensuring t t the guest is heard, seen, and taken seriously - and the experiences shoul be collected to avoid similar situations in the future.

 3